Gender Pay Report

 Bonus pay gap

-The images below show the percentage of male and female employees who received a bonus payment at Wealmoor and the percentage difference in bonus amount between them for the year ending 5 April 2017.
+The images below show the percentage of male and female employees who received a bonus payment at Wealmoor and the percentage difference in bonus amount between them for the year ending 5 April 2017 in comparison to the year ending 5 April 2018.

 - To maintain at least 50% women on our Executive Board